natwonglakhon/main/_posts/2026-07-08-qld_electricity_forecast.md

 ## Part II: 24-Hour Ahead Forecast

 Extending the horizon to 24 hours makes the problem substantially harder.
-The autoregressive signal weakens considerably, and you now need to model the full daily demand cycle, weather effects, and calendar patterns explicitly rather than letting recent lags carry the weight.
+The autoregressive feature weakens considerably, and we now need to model the full daily demand cycle, weather effects, and calendar patterns explicitly rather than letting recent lags carry the weight.

 ### Baseline features for 24-hour forecasting